 First American Home Warranty was founded in 1984.
 It has three offices in the U.S., giving the company plenty of manpower to fulfill service needs.
 It provides two or three homeowner warranty plans, depending on your location, as well as real estate plans and optional nationwide coverage.

-First American Home Warranty offers three or two homeowner plans, depending on your state; Basic, Value Plus, and Eagle Premier.
-The following optional coverages can be added to the Basic plan for an additional charge: central air conditioning, pool/spa equipment, clothes washer and dryer, additional refrigeration, well pump, and septic tank pumping/sysem.
+First American Home Warranty offers two or three homeowner plans, depending on your state; Basic, Value Plus, and Eagle Premier.
+The following optional coverages can be added to the Basic plan for an additional charge: central air conditioning, pool/spa equipment, clothes washer and dryer, additional refrigeration, well pump, and septic tank pumping/system.
 The waiting period for coverage is 30 days.
 You may only use your own contractor if you obtain approval from the company before having repairs completed.